-- The nomination and appointment of directors through the nomination & governance committee. - Director induction and training programmes. - Providing guidance to the Board on director duties, responsibilities and good governance. - Keeping the Board and committee Charters up to date. - Preparing and circulating Board papers. - Drafting the Board annual work plan. - Preparing and circulating minutes of Board and committee meetings. - Evaluation of the Board, committees and individual directors.
+- The nomination and appointment of directors through the nomination & governance committee. - Director induction and training programmes. - Providing guidance to the Board on director duties, responsibilities and good governance. - Keeping the Board and committee Charters up to - Preparing and circulating Board papers. - Drafting the Board annual work plan. - Preparing and circulating minutes of Board and committee meetings. - Evaluation of the Board, committees and individual directors

 The Board evaluates the competency and effectiveness of the company secretary, as required in terms of the JSE Listings Requirements.
 This process includes an assessment of the company secretary's eligibility, skills, knowledge and execution of duties.
 The Board has considered and is satisfied that the appointment and function of the company secretary are in line with the requirements of the Companies Act.
 Bert has many years' experience as a company secretary in a listed company environment.
 He was previously a director of Chartered Governance Institute of Southern Africa and its past president in 2010.
-He is also the secretary of the Bombela Concession Company, in which the Group holds a 50% shareholding.